Specialization FAQs: M.A./Ph.D. Program in Depth Psychology with Specialization in Jungian and Archetypal Studies

 - Part of the reason I'm drawn to Pacifica is for the opportunity to study with people of like minds.
 How does a hybrid program lend itself to a sense of community?

 - I've never taken an online class before.
 What sort of support is available to me?

 - How familiar do I need to be with depth psychology or with Jungian and Archetypal Studies before I enter the specialization?

 - What do students do with an advanced degree in depth psychology?

 A hybrid program combines online learning with residential sessions.
-Specifically, in this specialization, students spend 4 days (for the Santa Barbara cohort) or 5 days (the bicoastal cohort) a quarter learning on campus (32 hours total), and 28 hours online.
+Specifically, in this specialization students spend 4 days each quarter learning on campus.
+There are 31 residential hours in total, and 29 hours online.

 Prospective students from around the country and from other parts of the world have long been requesting a degree program that allows them to study at Pacifica without making the 9 to 10 trips to campus a year that the other degree programs require.
 This specialization is in response to that request.
 Being in residency only 4 times per year over an extended weekend allows some students to participate at Pacifica who might otherwise not be able to do so.